avast/retdec/README.md

 1. There are currently no pre-built "ports" packages for FreeBSD.
 You will have to build and install the decompiler by yourself.
 The process is described below.

-2. Now, you are all set to run the decompiler.
-To decompile a binary file named `test.exe`, run
+2. To decompile a binary file named `test.exe`, run

     ```
     $RETDEC_INSTALL_DIR/bin/retdec-decompiler test.exe